Advice for Nurseries

 Where other perennials count in months, cypripediums count in years.
 This is due to the fact that they do not constantly grow during spring and summer.
 They only take one step a year.
 The shoots unfold in spring and that's it for that year, no further shoot development after flowering in May!
 Further growth takes place below the soil’s surface, i.e. the formation of new roots and shoot buds for the next year.
 The roots are few and thick, typical of orchids.
 They have only one root tip and do not branch, continuing to grow for several years.
 If such a root tip is damaged, the further extension of this root is stopped for the next few years!
 No additional roots will form and the plant must live on a reduced root system.
 This is why mistakes in cultivation are not so easily forgiven with cypripediums and why a healthy root system is essential.

 In the garden and when planted in beds in the nursery, cypripediums are easy to grow because nature does the best job here.
 In pots, cypripediums are quite demanding and not easy to please.
 So keep cypripediums in pots for as short as possible and only when necessary for selling.
-The best way is to grow them in beds and sell them bare-root via mail order, which is even possible during the growing season, (not recommended but possible).
+The best way is to grow them in beds and sell them bare-root via mail order or directly to the customer, which is even possible during the growing season.
 The best time for shipment and planting is autumn.